Transcription Jobs Could Get You $25/Hr. Here’s Where to Start

-It sounds easy enough, right?
+The job sounds easy enough, right?
 But just like any other job, what’s easy for one person won’t be for another.

 For example, sometimes the files you listen to will be very poor quality, making it difficult to understand what’s being said.
-And other times, you might find yourself trying to interpret unclear dialog spoken in poor English or with a thick accent.
+And other times, you might find yourself trying to interpret unclear dialogue spoken in poor English or with a thick accent.

 “My children are grown now, but when they were younger, I did a lot of my work at night, after they were in bed, and during the day while they were in school,” says Mills.